WesleyMa2/ACORN-iCal-Export-Combiner/README.md

 After uploading multiple schedules for various students, the tool generates a *single* .ics file for a chosen student.
 This file is a copy of the selected student's schedule, however their events will now contain a list of all other students who share this event.

-## Technologies Used
+## Main Technologies and Packages Used
-HTML, CSS, JS, React, reactstrap (Bootstrap 4), NodeJS, Express
+HTML, CSS, JS, React, NodeJS.

+reactstrap (Bootstrap 4), express, axios, multer